thredup/rollbar-sourcemap-webpack-plugin/README.md

 Production JavaScript bundles are typically minified before deploying, making Rollbar stacktraces pretty useless unless you take steps to upload the sourcemaps.
-You may be doing this now in a shell script, triggered during your deploy process, that makes curl posts to the Rollbar api.
+You may be doing this now in a shell script, triggered during your deploy process, that makes curl posts to the Rollbar API.
 This can be finicky and error prone to setup.
-RollbarSourceMapPlugin aims to remove that burden and automatically upload the sourcemaps when they are emitted by webpack
+RollbarSourceMapPlugin aims to remove that burden and automatically upload the sourcemaps when they are emitted by webpack.

 Installation
 ------------